guildxyz/guild-pin-contract/docs/checks-redesign.md

-# Guild Credential redesign
+# Guild Pin redesign

-We arrived to a stage where we should rethink how distributing credentials is done.
+We arrived to a stage where we should rethink how distributing pins is done.
 This documents the already considered solutions as well as proposes a new one.

 ## Requirements

-- users should be able to mint credentials based on activity on Guild
+- users should be able to mint pins based on activity on Guild
 - users should pay a fee
 - users should not be able to alter metadata
   - the metadata should be uploaded by us, in a controlled environment